nhsengland/it-standards/euc/desktop-devices.md

 ---
-title: EUC Desktop Device Standards
+title: Standards for Desktop EUC devices
 description: >
    Defines the standard devices and configurations for EUC desktops.
 stage: 3.
 Development Stage
 created: 2020-06-25 16:23:29
 lastUpdated: 2021-05-04 17:01:00
 ---

-# Standards for Desktop EUC devices

-**Documentation Stage**: 3.
-Development Stage

-> Development stage documents are incomplete and in-progress.
-They are actively looking for feedback.

 **Please note that this standard is not yet ratified**